nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ---
 title: Logos Bible Software Buyer's Guide
 excerpt: Logos is a large investment.
 Make sure you buy it the right way.
+My thoughts on the best package for pastors and seminarians.
 date: 2022-10-12T12:00:00.000-06:00
 toc: true
 toc_label: Logos Buyer's Guide